-“An espresso roast is developed for more solubility,” he says, “The more it’s roasted the more brittle the coffee becomes, which allows water to saturate the cell walls.”
-Letoto insists it’s not just a matter of roasting darker, but how the roaster manipulates the roast profile.
+“An espresso roast is developed for more solubility,” he says, “The more it’s roasted, the more brittle the coffee becomes, which allows water to saturate the cell walls.”
+Letoto insists it’s not just a matter of roasting darker but how the roaster manipulates the roast profile.
 “You want solubility of your acids and sugars without solubility of your dry distillates,” he says.

-“We have had great success with roasting according to coffee and not brew method,” she says.
+“We have had great success with roasting according to coffee and not the brew method,” she says.
 “However, many of our coffees present a unique flavor as espresso.
 For guests seeking traditional, Italian-style espressos, they are often surprised by our offerings.”

 So should lovers of sweet, low-acid espresso be threatened by the omni roaster movement?
 The complexities of espresso extraction and consumer demand ensure a continuing place for the espresso roast profile.
 But for many micro-roasters who lack the volume to develop separate roast profiles for different brew methods, omni roasting presents what may be the only feasible way to offer a single-origin espresso.
 Conventions might exist for a reason, but rules are meant to be broken.